Haworthiopsis tessellata (Haw.) G.D.Rowley

 Haworthiopsis tessellata, formerly known as Haworthia tessellata or Haworthia venosa subsp. tessellata is one of the most widespread and also it is a very variable succulent plant.
-It is a slow-growing, stemless evergreen up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter with about 7-15 leaves arranged in spirals.
+It is a slow-growing, stemless evergreen up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter.
 The leaves are sessile, up to 2 inches (5 cm) long, up to 1.2 inches (3 cm) wide at the base, fleshy, firm in texture, broadly triangular, strongly recurved, brownish to green and cuspidate at the apex.
 The upper surface is marked with 6 pale green, anastomosing, vertical lines, forming a square patterned design and windowed.
 The lower surface is usually rounded, slightly scabrid with raised coriaceous tubercles, especially in the upper part, where they are arranged in transverse rows.
 The margins have recurved white teeth.
 The leaves are greenish, form a rosette and turn to reddish in full sun.
 Small, tubular, white flowers with green bibs appear in summer, on a few-flowered simple raceme up to 20 inches (50 cm) tall.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).